Baduit/C-WebSnake/README.md

 ## Todo
 * Add image to the readme
 * Host it on my raspberry pi on my domain to make it playable everywhere
+* Add a way to configure the speed